| Early Years: 1953-1964

 The Honoring: Michael also creates intuitive songs for individuals, couples, gatherings, groups and teams, a service which he provides in-person or via phone/Skype.

 Conference Speaking and Music: Michael performs and delivers keynote addresses and workshops at conferences and retreats both in America and internationally with an emphasis on themes of presence, the healing power of song, transitions, creativity, and personal/planetary transformation.

 Photography: Michael is a photographer of nature and abstract imagery; at the Stillwater Collection you can view and order prints of his work.

-Film: Samples of Michael's filmwork can be seen at Song Without Borders or on YouTube.
+Film: Samples of Michael's filmwork can be seen at the Great Song website, on YouTube, or on Vimeo.